phfaist/bibolamazi/README.md

 * To compile a bibolamazi bibtex file, you should run `bibolamazi` in general as

-           > bibolamazi bibolamazibibtexfile.bib
+           > bibolamazi bibolamazibibtexfile.bibolamazi.bib

 * To quickly get started with a new bibolamazi file, the following command will create the given file and produce a usable template which you can edit:

-           > bibolamazi --new newfile.bib
+           > bibolamazi --new newfile.bibolamazi.bib

-* For an example to study, look at the file `test/output.bib` in the source code.
+* For an example to study, look at the file `test/test0.bibolamazi.bib` in the source code.
   To compile it, run

-           > bibolamazi test/output.bib
+           > bibolamazi test/test0.bibolamazi.bib

 * For a help message with a list of possible options, run